Gay Community News (Boston): History

-Early History
+Early history

 The premier issue of Gay Community News was published out of the Charles Street Meeting House on June 17, 1973, as a two-page mimeograph, at first titled "Gay Community Newsletter".
 In less than a year, Gay Community News developed from a two-page mimeograph to an eight-page, tabloid-style newsprint, and moved its office to 22 Bromfield Street.
 The first issue was loosely organized into sections titled Events, Volunteers, Needs, Notices, and Directory.
 The editors introduced the very first newsletter by stating:

 On March 8, 1975, the newspaper made two major changes: it began distributing color copies, and publishers expanded distribution to a regional level.
 In 1978, the membership of Gay Community News voted to become a national newspaper in both its focus and distribution.

 Office Fire

 In the early morning of July 7, 1982, a fire broke out at the paper's office at 22 Bromfield Street.
 The entire office was destroyed, along with that of Fag Rag, another publication to whom GCN subletted part of their office.
-Glad Day Bookshop, a bookstore across the hall, was spared from significant damage.
+Glad Day Bookshop, a bookstore across the hall, was also destroyed.
 Both publications were forced out of the Bromfield Street office; GCN moved to 167 Tremont Street until 1992 when it temporarily ceased publication.

-The Boston Fire Department Arson Squad investigated the incident, and many staff members of the paper believed the fire to be arson, but it is unclear what the results of the investigation were and the cause of the fire remains unknown.
-As a result of the fire, much documentation from the paper’s first ten years was lost.